- Penn Memory Center clinical visits are available in-person and through video conference. COVID-19 screening is conducted for all patients.

 - Set a daily routine.
 Try to have your relative wake up, eat, and go to sleep at around the same time every day, if possible.
 You can also try to create a schedule to keep your relative busy and engaged throughout the day, which will improve their mood and decrease challenging behavioral symptoms.
 See below for an example.

-- If Your Person is Living in an Assisted Living or Skilled Nursing Facility: It is increasingly likely that visitors, even close family, will not be permitted to visit relatives in such facilities.
+- If your person is living in an assisted living or skilled nursing facility: It is increasingly likely that visitors, even close family, will not be permitted to visit relatives in such facilities.
 The staff will continue to provide care and comfort, but you will not be able to have in-person time with the person that may be important to you.
+Ask if your loved one’s residence has a program for facilitated video calls or outside visits in place.
+Or, consider asking family and friends to send snail mail to the facility.
 If you are alone and feeling this as yet another loss, take action.
-Try to go out for a walk, call family and friends, listen to your favorite music, look at scrapbooks or read a good book.
+Try to go out for a walk, call family and friends, listen to your favorite music, look at scrapbooks, read a good book, or contact a PMC social worker for support.
 If you belong to a church or synagogue, call and ask to be put on a prayer list.
 Many religious staff are working from home and can respond to your messages.
-Have family and friends mail cards and letters to them.

 You are very likely in a position where you have to manage your person’s routine and chronic health care as well as to respond to changes in condition or react in an emergency situation.
 It’s important to recognize that, with COVID-19, you need to have a plan for how to handle some medical situations that might arise in the course of caregiving.

-If you have a primary care provider (a nurse practitioner, physician, of physician assistant), contact the office to see if they have put procedures in place for handling routine visits and visits related to any concerns you may have should you observe possible COVID-19 symptoms.
+If you have a primary care provider (a nurse practitioner, physician, of physician assistant), contact the office to see what procedures the office has put in place for handling routine visits and visits related to any concerns you may have should you observe possible COVID-19 symptoms.
 If they don’t, ask for advice about

 - Dealing with possible COVID-19 symptoms